thoelkef/visualstudio-docs.de-de/docs/sharepoint/associating-custom-data-with-sharepoint-tools-extensions.md

 ---
-title: "Associating Custom Data with SharePoint Tools Extensions" ms.custom: "" ms.date: "02/02/2017"
+title: Associating Custom Data with SharePoint Tools Extensions | Microsoft Docs ms.custom: ms.date: 02/02/2017 ms.prod: visual-studio-dev14
-ms.prod: "visual-studio-dev14"
-ms.reviewer: ""
+ms.reviewer:
-ms.suite: ""
+ms.suite:
 ms.technology:
-  - "office-development"
+- office-development
-ms.tgt_pltfrm: ""
+ms.tgt_pltfrm:
-ms.topic: "article"
+ms.topic: article
 dev_langs:
-  - "VB"
+- VB
-  - "CSharp"
+- CSharp
 helpviewer_keywords:
-  - "projects [SharePoint development in Visual Studio], associating custom data"
+- projects [SharePoint development in Visual Studio], associating custom data
-  - "project items [SharePoint development in Visual Studio], associating custom data"
+- project items [SharePoint development in Visual Studio], associating custom data
-  - "SharePoint project items, associating custom data"
+- SharePoint project items, associating custom data
-  - "SharePoint projects, associating custom data"
+- SharePoint projects, associating custom data
-  - "SharePoint development in Visual Studio, extensibility features" ms.assetid: cfc87272-85a1-4c36-89e4-2662417d59ea caps.latest.revision: 27
+- SharePoint development in Visual Studio, extensibility features ms.assetid: cfc87272-85a1-4c36-89e4-2662417d59ea caps.latest.revision: 27
-author: "kempb"
+author: kempb
-ms.author: "kempb"
+ms.author: kempb
-manager: "ghogen"
+manager: ghogen
-caps.handback.revision: 26
+ms.translationtype: HT
+ms.sourcegitcommit: eb5c9550fd29b0e98bf63a7240737da4f13f3249
+ms.openlocfilehash: 2f63ba5c4457d7ca7eae2de52fde52e3ce304f8b
+ms.contentlocale: de-de
+ms.lasthandoff: 08/30/2017

 ---
-# Associating Custom Data with SharePoint Tools Extensions
+# <a name="associating-custom-data-with-sharepoint-tools-extensions"></a>Associating Custom Data with SharePoint Tools Extensions
-  Sie können bestimmten Objekten in SharePoint\-Tools\-Erweiterungen benutzerdefinierte Daten hinzufügen.
-Dies ist nützlich, wenn sich in einem Teil der Erweiterung Daten befinden, auf die später von anderem Code in der Erweiterung zugegriffen werden soll.
-Anstatt eine benutzerdefinierte Möglichkeit zum Speichern von Daten und Zugreifen auf Daten zu implementieren, können Sie die Daten einem Objekt in der Erweiterung zuordnen und später die Daten aus dem gleichen Objekt abrufen.

- Das Hinzufügen benutzerdefinierter Daten zu Objekten ist auch nützlich, wenn Sie Daten beibehalten möchten, die in Visual Studio für ein bestimmtes Element relevant sind.
-SharePoint\-Tools\-Erweiterungen werden nur einmal in Visual Studio geladen, deshalb kann die Erweiterung jederzeit auch mit mehreren anderen Elementen \(z.
-B. Projekten, Projektelementen oder **Server Explorer**\-Knoten\) funktionieren.
-Verfügen Sie über benutzerdefinierte Daten, die nur für ein bestimmtes Element relevant sind, können die Daten dem Objekt hinzugefügt werden, das dieses Element darstellt.

- Wenn Sie Objekten in SharePoint\-Tools\-Erweiterungen benutzerdefinierte Daten hinzufügen, werden diese nicht beibehalten.
-Die Daten sind nur für die Lebensdauer des Objekts verfügbar.
-Wird das Objekt durch die automatische Speicherbereinigung freigegeben, gehen die Daten verloren.
+  You can add custom data to certain objects in SharePoint tools extensions.
+This is useful when you have data in one part of your extension that you want to access later from other code in your extension.
+Instead of implementing a custom way to store and access data, you can associate the data with an object in your extension and then retrieve the data from the same object later.

+ Adding custom data to objects is also useful when you want to preserve data that is relevant to a specific item in Visual Studio.
+SharePoint tools extensions are loaded just once in Visual Studio, so your extension might work with several different items (such as projects, project items, or **Server Explorer** nodes) at any time.
+If you have custom data that is relevant only to a specific item, you can add the data to the object that represents that item.

+ When you add custom data to objects in SharePoint tools extensions, the data does not persist.
+The data is available only during the lifespan of the object.
+After the object is reclaimed by garbage collection, the data is lost.

- In Erweiterungen des SharePoint\-Projektsystems können Sie auch Zeichenfolgendaten speichern, die nach dem Entladen einer Erweiterung erhalten bleiben.
-Weitere Informationen finden Sie unter [Saving Data in Extensions of the SharePoint Project System](../sharepoint/saving-data-in-extensions-of-the-sharepoint-project-system.md).
+ In extensions of the SharePoint project system, you can also save string data that persists after an extension is unloaded.
+For more information, see [Saving Data in Extensions of the SharePoint Project System](../sharepoint/saving-data-in-extensions-of-the-sharepoint-project-system.md).

-## Objekte mit benutzerdefinierten Daten
- Sie können jedem Objekt im SharePoint\-Tools\-Objektmodell, das die <xref:Microsoft.VisualStudio.SharePoint.IAnnotatedObject>\-Schnittstelle implementiert, benutzerdefinierte Daten hinzufügen.
-Mit dieser Schnittstelle wird nur die Eigenschaft <xref:Microsoft.VisualStudio.SharePoint.IAnnotatedObject.Annotations%2A> definiert, die eine Auflistung benutzerdefinierter Datenobjekte darstellt.  <xref:Microsoft.VisualStudio.SharePoint.IAnnotatedObject> wird von folgenden Typen implementiert:
+## <a name="objects-that-can-contain-custom-data"></a>Objects that Can Contain Custom Data
+ You can add custom data to any object in the SharePoint tools object model that implements the <xref:Microsoft.VisualStudio.SharePoint.IAnnotatedObject> interface.
+This interface defines just one property, <xref:Microsoft.VisualStudio.SharePoint.IAnnotatedObject.Annotations%2A>, which is a collection of custom data objects.
+The following types implement <xref:Microsoft.VisualStudio.SharePoint.IAnnotatedObject>:

 -   <xref:Microsoft.VisualStudio.SharePoint.IMappedFolder>